Earl of Wessex: Second creation (1999)

 The current Earl of Wessex is also Duke of Edinburgh, Earl of Forfar, and Viscount Severn.
-This Earl of Wessex title is currently used as a courtesy title by the Duke's son and heir-apparent to the earldoms of Wessex and Forfar, James Mountbatten-Windsor.
+This Earl of Wessex title is currently used as a courtesy title by the Duke's son and heir apparent to the earldoms of Wessex and Forfar, James Mountbatten-Windsor.

 In 1999, Queen Elizabeth II's youngest son, Prince Edward, married Sophie Rhys-Jones.
 Younger sons of the monarch have customarily been given dukedoms at the time of their marriage, and experts had suggested the former royal dukedoms of Cambridge and Sussex as the most likely to be granted to Prince Edward.
 Instead, the Palace announced that Prince Edward would eventually be given the title Duke of Edinburgh, which was at the time held by his father.
 This did not happen by direct inheritance, as Prince Edward is the youngest of Prince Philip's three sons.
-The title of Duke of Edinburgh was newly created for Prince Edward on 10 March 2023, after it reverted to the Crown following "both the death of the first Duke of Edinburgh, and the second Duke Charles III's succession as King."On his creation as Duke of Edinburgh on 10 March 2023, Edward's son James became styled with the courtesy title of Earl of Wessex as that is now his father's most senior subsidiary title.
+The title of Duke of Edinburgh was newly created for Prince Edward on 10 March 2023, after it reverted to the Crown following "both the death of the first Duke of Edinburgh, and the second Duke Charles III's succession as King."
+On Edward’s creation as Duke of Edinburgh on 10 March 2023, Edward's son James became styled with the courtesy title of Earl of Wessex, now his father's most senior subsidiary title.

 At the occasion of his marriage, in keeping with the tradition of a monarch's son receiving a title upon marriage, but preserving the rank of duke for the future, Prince Edward became the first British prince in centuries to be specifically created an earl, rather than a duke.
-His wife Sophie became The Countess of Wessex.
-The Sunday Telegraph newspaper reported that he was drawn to the historic title of Earl of Wessex after watching the 1998 film Shakespeare in Love, in which a character with the title 'Lord Wessex' is played by Colin Firth.
+His wife Sophie became the Countess of Wessex.
+The Sunday Telegraph newspaper reported that Edward was drawn to the historic title of Earl of Wessex after watching the 1998 film Shakespeare in Love, in which a character with the title “Lord Wessex” is played by Colin Firth.